igneus/pslm/README.md

 ## Who might be (later) interested

-Catholic typesetters dealing with Divine Office and gregorian chant.
+Typesetters dealing with Catholic Divine Office and gregorian chant.

 ## History